> > Home >> Central America

 Central America is a narrow, southernmost region of the continent of North America, linked to South America at Colombia.
 It separates the Caribbean from the Pacific.
 It is bordered by Mexico to the north, Colombia to the south, the Caribbean Sea to the east, and the Pacific Ocean to the west.

 Central America consists of seven countries: Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and Panama.
-The estimated population of Central America in 2022 is 52 million.
+As per the UN World Population Prospects report, the Central American population in 2026 is 54,171,779 (54 million)

 Source: UN World Population Prospects Report